 Covering a number of topics, available for individuals or groups, sessions are available either as a lecture (in the form of an academic presentation, with the opportunity for questions and discussion) or as a workshop (a longer session with a more practical focus and interactive approach).
+Lectures and workshops can be offered online via Zoom, or in person.

 Sessions are typically 1.5 – 2 hours duration, as appropriate to your requirements.
 All sessions are tailored to your requirements.